• Skip to primary navigation

 It's very important that you grease the bundt pan thoroughly before using it.
 I like to use a spray, and then I grab a paper towel and spread it around to ensure that it's getting into every nook and cranny.

-You can store your gluten free chocolate bundt cake in an airtight container at room temperature for a few days.
+You can store your chocolate bundt cake in an airtight container at room temperature for a few days.
 Beyond that, I would recommend refrigerating.

 Print Recipe